yuanchaiyc/Ling471/assignments/hints5.md

     Check that you now have the file called `UW_NET_ID_output.txt` in your working directory.
 Look what's in it!
     Hint: you can start practicing capturing standard output from a simple "Hello world!" program.
 Then move on to you imdb_dataframe.py.

-2. You will need to keep a counter for this, but you know how to do this!
+2. You will need to keep a counter to print a message every 100th iteration.
+A list index serves as a great counter when you iterate over a list.
+You have an example of how to use the `enumerate()` function for list iteration in the skeleton; it returns **both** the element in the list and its index!

 ### Part 1: Sorting dicts for word frequency